skillstopractice/notes/src/_posts/2025-05-20-bluesky-business-model-risk-factors.md

 To calibrate, let's get some of the strawmen that people seem to keep throwing up out of the way.
 (Why and I have already discussed all these over DM so this is more for others who might be reading)

 - I'm not trying to suggest Bluesky run without revenue.
 Quite the opposite in fact...
-I think the team is much later to the game than they ought to be on that.
+I think the team is much later to the game than they ought to be on that, and critically undercapitalized.
 It's actually existential that they find a business model, and fast, not just in theory but rolled out and bringing money in the door.

 - I'm not trying to suggest that ad revenue is *inherently* wrong, for many types of businesses.
 I'm not even trying to suggest that it's wrong in many cases for third party builders + authors on Bluesky.
 Many valid cases for running ads and sponsorships in various forms, and the UX doesn't need to be bad or unwelcome to the audience.